seppegadeyne/astro-process-html/README.md

 ## Usage

-The optimization script will run automatically after building the Astro project.
-To build and optimize your project, run the following command: `npm run build`.
-Your HTML files will now be optimized and ready for deployment.
+The script will run automatically after building the Astro project.
+To build and process your project, run the following command: `npm run build`.
+Your HTML files will now be processed and ready for deployment.

 ## Development

 During development, you can run the Astro development server using the following command: `npm run dev`.
-This will not run the optimization script, as it is only needed for production builds.
+This will not run the script, as it is only needed for production builds.

 ## Preview

-To preview your optimized project, run the following command: `npm run preview`.
-This will serve your optimized production build locally.
+To preview your project, run the following command: `npm run preview`.
+This will serve your processed production build locally.

 ## Deployment

 For deployment, follow the standard deployment process for Astro projects.
 The optimization script will run automatically during the build process, so no additional steps are needed.

-This README.md file provides a guide for integrating the optimization script into an Astro project, including setup instructions and usage details.
+This README.md file provides a guide for integrating the script into an Astro project, including setup instructions and usage details.